Revisiting Face Forgery Detection: From Facial Representation to Forgery Detection: FFD Workflow and Method

 \subsection{Competitive Backbone Fine-tuning Framework}

-Although the backbone pre-trained on real-face datasets better represents facial features, employing promising fine-tuning methods to equip the backbone with expert knowledge from forgery faces remains crucial for FFD.
-Hence, we further analyze the inherent characteristics of FFD problem.
-Humans often identify forged faces by noticing semantic repetition or inconsistencies in facial components and contrast in appearance between them, as illustrated in Figure~\ref{fig:local}.
-Correspondingly, the apparent and implicit forgery cues in the latent space of forged faces are even more diverse and entangled, making it nearly impossible to explicitly disentangle these two types of cues due to the lack of available definitive constraints.
-Therefore, we consider leveraging two backbones to competitively mine different forgery cues in the latent space to enhance generalization.
+Building on the pre-trained backbone with enhanced facial representations, we further explore effective fine-tuning methods with improved generalization to identify implicit forgery cues in the represented facial features.
+Nevertheless, apparent and implicit forgery cues in the latent feature space of training sets are even more diverse and entangled, making it nearly impossible to explicitly disentangle these two types of cues due to the lack of available definitive constraints.
+In practice, humans tend to detect forgeries by noticing semantic repetition or inconsistencies in facial components and contrast in appearance between them, as illustrated in Fig.~\ref{fig:local}.
+Motivated by this, we consider leveraging two unshared backbones to competitively mine different forgery cues in the latent space to enhance generalization.

-Inspired by MoCo v3 with a dual-branch Siamese architecture, where the pre-trained backbone effectively extracts facial component features and achieves excellent FFD performance, we propose building a dual-branch framework that cultivates two backbones to extract different forgery cues within a competitive adversarial learning mechanism.
-However, MoCo v3 primarily constrains the backbones to represent the semantic similarity of two differently augmented images, which involve changes in both high-level (\eg, crop, resize) and low-level (\eg, color distortion, Gaussian blur) features.
+Referring to the commonly used dual-branch Siamese architecture in contrastive learning (\eg, MoCo), we propose building a dual-branch framework that cultivates two backbones to extract different forgery cues within a competitive adversarial learning mechanism.
+However, contrastive learning approaches primarily constrains the backbones to represent the semantic similarity of two differently augmented images, which involve changes in both high-level (\eg, crop, resize) and low-level (\eg, color distortion, Gaussian blur) features.
 These different augmentations of the same image may potentially lead to the loss or introduction of subtle forgery traces related to low-level features, such as artifacts and appearance.
 Thus, we remove the image augmentations and contrastive loss while retaining only the dual-branch architecture and incorporating cross-entropy loss $\mathcal{L}_{ce}$ for FFD.
 Furthermore, we fuse the output features of both backbones to enable their interaction, thereby forming our basic dual-branch backbone fine-tuning architecture.

+Since the dual branches receive the same inputs (without distinct augmentations) and are optimized with the same loss ($\mathcal{L}_{ce}$), the two unshared backbones tend to learn similar features despite independent weight updates.
+To address this, we design a decorrelation constraint and an uncertainty-based fusion module to enforce dissimilarity between features extracted by the two unshared backbones, thereby enabling competitive learning within the dual-branch architecture, distinct from the joint or contrastive paradigms used in prior work~\cite{chen2021exploring,he2020momentum,radford2021learning}.